JuFrei/ShipsFromOrbit/README.md

-# Classifying Ships from Orbit
+# Ship Detection from Orbit
-This python notebook contains code for training a Convolutional Neural Network (CNN) using PyTorch for image classification tasks.
-Additionally, the code includes functionality for training a Support Vector Machine (SVM) classifier using Histogram of Oriented Gradient (HOG) features for comparison.
+This repository contains code for training and comparing two models for ship detection in satellite imagery: a Convolutional Neural Network (CNN) implemented in PyTorch and a Support Vector Machine (SVM) classifier using Histogram of Oriented Gradient (HOG) features.

 ## Data
 ### Source